Day Treatment Summer Program (May – August)

 CHNK operates the school in partnership with Covington Independent Public Schools (CIPS); CHNK’s Devou Park location serves as the school’s unique campus.
 The school includes eight classrooms, multiple academic and treatment offices, a computer lab, a media room/library, and a student learning kitchen.
 Students are taught the same curriculum that they would be taught in a traditional school environment, just at a different pace.
 The length of time a student participates varies; some students successfully reintegrate into their home school within 6 to 8 weeks, while others require a longer participation period.

 Some of CHNK’s clients in residential care also attend the therapeutic day school via two self-contained classrooms.
-In addition to CIPS teachers in their classrooms, CHNK employs two school liaisons (one in each of the two classrooms) who can directly and immediately assist with any behavioral issues that may occur.
+In addition to CIPS teachers in their classrooms, CHNK employs a school liaison who can directly and immediately assist with any behavioral issues that may occur.

-For three consecutive years, the therapeutic day school has been recognized by the Kentucky Board of Education as an “Alternative Program of Distinction.”
+The therapeutic day school has been recognized in multiple years by the Kentucky Department of Education as an “Alternative Program of Distinction.”